mryingster/mandelbrot-c/README.md

 Description
 -----------
-Mandelbrot is a mandelbrot generator written in c.
-It will ouput an image to a PNG formatted file.
+Mandelbrot is a mandelbrot generator written in C99.
+It will output an image to a PNG formatted file.

 Dependencies
 ------------